VirtualVanguards/Git-and-Github-Commands/README.md

     git remote add origin https://github.com/VirtualVanguards/Git-and-Github-Commands.git (if you want to add the remote repository) git push -u origin main (if you want to push the changes to the remote repository)

+    git pull (if you want to pull the changes from the remote repository, pull same as github) git pull origin main (if you want to pull the changes from main branch) git pull origin "branch name" (if you want to pull the changes from the specific branch)

-    git pull (if you want to pull the changes from the remote repository) git clone https://github.com/VirtualVanguards/Git-and-Github-Commands.git (if you want to clone the remote repository) git remote -v (if you want to view the remote repository) git remote remove origin (if you want to remove the remote repository) git remote set-url origin "url" (if you want to change the url of the remote)
+    git clone https://github.com/VirtualVanguards/Git-and-Github-Commands.git (if you want to clone the remote repository)

+    git remote -v (if you want to view the remote repository) git remote remove origin (if you want to remove the remote repository) git remote set-url origin "url" (if you want to change the url of the remote)